nus-cs2103/website-base/admin/tp-pe-fragment.md

 ==**Deadline:** {{ get_date(date_w13_start, 13) }}==

 * In this phase you will get to state whether you agree or disagree with the dev team's response to the bugs you reported.
-If a bug reported has been subjected to any of the below by the receiving dev team, you can record your objections and the reason for the objection.
+If a bug reported has been subjected to any of the below by the dev team, you can record your objections and the reason for the objection.
   * not accepted
   * severity downgraded
   * bug type changed